Agabov123/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?
 - Computer System Engineering.
 Completed Year 2.
 - Taken ICT and Computer Science for GCSE.

 #### This Skill
-- Languages: Russian (Native speaker), English (Fluent).
+- Languages: Russian (Native speaker), English (Fluent), German (Basic).
-- MS Office (Word, Excel, PowerPoint, Visio, Teams)
+- MS Office (Word, Excel, PowerPoint, Visio, Teams).

-- Experience
-- Achievements
-- Evidence (STAR)
+- Hard skills: Python, HTML, Java, JavaScript, C, Ruby, VHDL, CSS, React Native, Preact.
+- Platforms: National Instruments, Multisim, Vivado, Paradigm.

 #### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
+- I have learnt MS Office and basic level of German during my GCSE's at The Leys school.
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- Hard skills and working with platforms I came across during my studies at Queen Mary University of London.
+Some of the skills such as National Instruments Lultisim, Preact, Vivado and C were gained as parts of modules Digital System design, Signals and Information, Graphical User Interfaces and C Programming.
+Other skills were obtained whilst working on different projects.
+Best examples are React Native, JavaScript, HTML and CSS, all of the listed above I have learnt while working on Cryptocurrency project.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (May 2022 to September 2022)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below: